 Graham Taylor was a polarising figure within English football.
-He was one of the most abused and ridiculed England managers of all-time, his style of football was often pigeonholed as being the long-ball game, and at the point of a very public nadir, which stretched from an insipid Euro 92 campaign, onward to failure to reach the finals of USA 94, he was widely deemed to be highly representative for all which was wrong within the ethos of the English game.
+He was one of the most abused England managers of all-time, his style of football was often pigeonholed as being the long-ball game, and at the point of a very public nadir, which stretched from an insipid Euro 92 campaign, onward to failure to reach the finals of USA 94, he was widely deemed to be highly representative for all which was wrong within the ethos of the English game.

 Whenever English football hits the eye of its ever-changing storm, the reaction of the nation tends to be one which is a swollen version of what it really should be.
 The blood rises and the footballing community over-reacts.

 In late 1993, the nation was at odds with Graham Taylor, and he was cast as public enemy number one.
 Vilified and mocked.
 Degraded and brow-beaten.